Novgor0d/CDE2310_G11/Software/README.md

 # **Thermal Detection and Autonomous Exploration System**
 ## **Overview**
-This repository contains the software framework for a robotic system capable of detecting thermal sources while performing autonomous exploration of an unkown environment.
+This repository contains the software framework for a robotic system capable of detecting thermal sources while performing autonomous exploration of an unknown environment.
 The system is built on ROS2 and meant for deployement on Raspberry Pi.
 It maps the surroundings using SLAM, detects heat signatures, and deploys a flare mechanism.

 ## **Key Features**
-- **Autonmous frontier-based exploration:** Uses a frontier exploration algorithm to autnomously navigate towards unexplored regions.
+- **Autonomous frontier-based exploration:** Uses a frontier exploration algorithm to autonomously navigate towards unexplored regions.
 - **Thermal Source Detection:** Detects heat sources based on certain temperature thresholds.
 - **Motorized flare deployment:** Fires a flare to indicate successful detection of a heat source, using a flywheel and servo-based system.
 - **Data Logging**: Provides detailed logging of system status, sensor data, and actions for debugging and performance monitoring.